ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/vectorization-friendly-data-layout/data-layout-basics.md

 } object_t;
 ```

 These are example data structures.
 Actual simulations have more information per object.
-Extra information may be additional identifiers, volume information, a pointer to a 3D model for display purposes, boundary information, or even representations of quantum wavefunctions.
-The details are beyond the scope of this Learning Path, but most software uses the same principle, regardless if it's a game or a molecular dynamics simulation.
+Extra information may include additional identifiers, volume information, a pointer to a 3D model for display purposes, boundary information, or even representations of quantum wavefunctions.
+The details are beyond the scope of this Learning Path, but most software uses the same principle, regardless of whether it's a game or a molecular dynamics simulation.

-The core of the program is the main `for` loop which changes the positions and velocities of the objects in tiny amounts and updates them multiple times per second, thereby giving the notion of movement.
+The core of the program is the main `for` loop, which changes the positions and velocities of the objects in tiny amounts and updates them multiple times per second, thereby giving the notion of movement.

-In this Learning Path, you will be able to compile and run loops and measure performance.
+In this Learning Path, you will compile and run loops and measure performance.

 Use a text editor to copy the code below and save it in a file named `simulation1.c`